Ratt: Ratt's "New Breed" and unknown future (2018–current)

 On June 1, 2018, it was announced by vocalist Pearcy that Ratt would move forward with him and bassist Croucier.
 It was confirmed that DeMartini had departed from Ratt, with Cavazo and Degrasso following.
 On July 5, 2018, it was revealed that Pearcy and Croucier would be joined by Black 'N Blue drummer Pete Holmes and guitarists Jordan Ziff and Chris Sanders.
 In February 2020, guitarist Chris Sanders announced his departure from the band, along with announcing his retirement from the music industry.

 In March 2020, the band announced they would be embarking on the Big Rock Summer Tour starting in June, along with Tom Keifer, Skid Row, and Slaughter.
 On June 17, the tour was canceled due to the COVID-19 pandemic.
 Shortly after, it was announced that all Ratt shows in 2020 were rescheduled for 2021.
 On September 11, Pearcy announced that new music from the band would not be released until 2021.

 In January 2021, Pearcy expressed interest in making one final Ratt album with all the remaining original members.
 On June 26, Ratt announced the addition of guitarist Frankie Lindia of David Lee Roth's solo band, replacing Chris Sanders.

 In September 2022, Pearcy revealed that he would only want to continue Ratt with the remaining classic-era bandmates, but that "it's not gonna happen".
 He said reuniting with the members would be "all business pretty much", but that "there's no business in the Ratt camp".
 He also revealed he regretted touring as Ratt with only Croucier from the classic lineup and that he would be continuing to play Ratt songs with his solo band.

 In March 2024, it was announced Croucier would be touring in the summer playing the band's classic songs as "Juan Croucier – The Other Voice of Ratt".
 In January 2025, Pearcy and DeMartini announced they would reunite as a duo for the M3 Rock Festival, alongside guitarist Cavazo, bassist Matt Thorr (early Ratt, Rough Cutt), and drummer Blas Elias (ex-Slaughter).
 This show is not under the name Ratt, with Pearcy saying it's about the music.
 It will also not include Blotzer or Croucier.
+The duo played their first show on 5 April.

-Musical style
+Musical style and legacy

-Ratt's music is influenced by 1970s hard rock and heavy metal bands such as Aerosmith, Sweet, Van Halen, Led Zeppelin, Rolling Stones, Black Sabbath, Scorpions and Kiss.
-They fused this style with new wave of British heavy metal influences, including Iron Maiden and Judas Priest.

-Although they later incorporated more of a blues rock sound into their music, the band was one of the first glam metal style groups that appeared in the early 1980s in California.
-Their image bore similarities to that of Rough Cutt, which had several members who were previously in Mickey Ratt (from which Ratt evolved).
+Ratt were a glam metal, heavy metal and hard rock act.AllMusic described their musical style as "brash, melodic" heavy metal.
+The band's songwriting made prominent use of hooks that drew influence from pop.